tangrams/unity-terrain-example/README.md

 When you open the project in the Unity Editor, find the `TerrainExample.unity` scene in the project browser, open it, and then play the scene.
 Click and drag to rotate the terrain tile while the scene is playing.

-Below is an explanation of the project, file-by-file:
+The meaningful files for the demo are all in the [Assets](Assets/) folder.
+Below is an explanation of each of these files:

 ## [elevation.png](Assets/elevation.png)

 This is a tile of elevation data encoded as a PNG image in the "Terrarium" format: https://mapzen.com/documentation/terrain-tiles/formats/#terrarium

+This specific tile is at the tile address `11/1518/858`, and its URL from the Mapzen Terrain Service is `https://tile.mapzen.com/mapzen/terrain/v1/terrarium/11/1518/858.png?api_key=YOUR_MAPZEN_API_KEY_HERE`.

 Pay close attention to the _import settings_ used for this image in the Unity Editor:
  - We need to access the data in this image from code running on the CPU (not the GPU), so the `Read/Write Enabled` option is checked.